bediger4000/vigenere-ciphering-deciphering/README.md

 `keyguess` iterates through all of the possible combinations of byte values for each position, deciphering the input ciphertext with each possible key.

+### vig.php - PHP Vigenere encoding.

+Did Vigenere encoding in PHP to see how the code looks in PHP, how hard it is to code, etc etc.

+    $ php vig.php 'keystring' cleartextfilename > ciphertextfilename

+You can use `vigkeylength`, `kasiski` and `vigkeyguess` to re-calculate the key string.